VictorTagayun/NUCLEO-G474RE_RC_PWM_FMAC/README.md

 *The projects posted here are for learning and educational purposes only.*
 *The purpose of a certain project may be for testing a module and may be just a part of a whole project.*
-*It should not be used in a production or commercial enviroonment.*
+*It should not be used in a production or commercial environment.*
 *Any cause of injury and/or death is the sole responsibility of the user.*